 Description of the problem

-In our company a questions regarding steadyPRINT occurred and we would like to provide the technical support with more detailed information.
+In our company a question regarding steadyPRINT occurred and we would like to provide the technical support with more detailed information.
 Where can we find such information and how can we create it?

 steadyPRINT collects individual information concerning the running operation in two places, the Windows event log in the log files.